 If bird brains are so tiny, then why is it that we humans have so much trouble outwitting them?

-When an osprey built a nest on the 25' center console's T-top of Jim Ellis boat he had no idea the fight he was in for
+When an osprey built a nest on Jim Ellis's boat he had no idea the fight he was in for

 BoatUS Magazine Is A Benefit Of BoatUS Membership

 Membership Also Provides:

 - Subscription to the print version of BoatUS Magazine

 - 4% back on purchases from West Marine stores or online at WestMarine.com

 - Discounts on fuel, transient slips, repairs and more at over 1,000 businesses